TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/MonitorsThree.md

 <br />

-Then we put it a name and set the Encryption to none:
+Then we put it a name and set the `Encryption` option to none:

 <br />